 In the past, the term mental retardation was used to describe this condition.
 This term is no longer used.

-Intellectual disability affects about 1 - 3% of the population.
+Intellectual disability affects about 1% to 3% of the population.
 There are many causes of intellectual disability, but doctors find a specific reason in only 25% of cases.

-The primary goal of treatment is to develop the person's potential to the fullest.
+Goal of treatment is to develop the person's potential to the fullest.
 Special education and training may begin as early as infancy.
 This includes social skills to help the person function as normally as possible.

-The outcome depends on:
+Outcome depends on:

 Call your health care provider if:

 Shapiro BK, Batshaw ML.
 Intellectual disability.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 33.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 33.

-Updated by: A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team.
-Previously reviewed by Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine (5/1/2011).
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.